technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

     ![](./media/image35.jpeg)

->**Note:** You'll want to substitute the ip address in the following,20.81.13.151, with that of your EXTERNAL-IP and note down the POD name, we will be using that in the next steps.
+    >**Note:** You'll want to substitute the ip address in the following,20.81.13.151, with that of your EXTERNAL-IP and note down the POD         name,we will be using that in the next steps.

 11. If your **POD** status is **Running** then the app should be accessible.